ed906a/pdsnd_github/README.md

 ### Date created
 The Python Project for **Udacity Programming for Data Science** was created on Oct.
 9, 2019.
 This README file is updated Oct.
-21, 2019 for the *Version Control Project*
+21, 2019 for the *Version Control Project*.
+Revision was made for this project after the initial review on Oct.
+24, 2019.

 ### Project Title
 **Explore US-Bikeshare Data - Python Project**